sirselim/methylation_EWAS_workshop/README.md

 **Download**

-You can download this repository as a zip file and extract to the folder `methylation_EWAS_workshop` where appropriate on your system.
+You can download this repository as a zip file (see top of this page for Download button) and extract to the folder `methylation_EWAS_workshop` where appropriate on your system.

 **Clone**